 III.
-The Solicitation Procedures Will Not Provide Notice to Numerous Entities That Their Claims Against Non-Debtors Will Be Released Under the Plan.
+The Solicitation Procedures Did Not Provide Notice to Numerous Entities That Their Claims Against Non-Debtors Will Be Released Under the Combined Plan.

-- 87. The Procedures Motion fails to provide that the Debtors will serve any part of the Solicitation Package, the Combined Hearing Notices, or any other document on the numerous Related Parties that would notify them that the Plan will strip them of their right to pursue their direct claims against a large number of non-debtor entities for no consideration.
-Moreover, it likely would be impossible for the Debtors to arrange to provide such notice to the tens (and potentially hundreds) of thousands of Related Parties, because the identity of many of such Related Parties such as all "agents" of all Releasing Parties are not, and cannot be, known by the Debtors. - 88.
-In Folger Adam Security, Inc. v.
+Hearing Notices, or any other document on the numerous Related Parties that would notify them that the Combined Plan will strip them of their right to pursue their direct claims against a large number of non-debtor entities for no consideration.
+Moreover, it likely would be impossible for the Debtors to arrange to provide such notice to the tens (and potentially hundreds) of thousands of Related Parties, because the identity of many of such Related Parties - such as all "agents" of all Releasing Parties - are not, and cannot be, known by the Debtors.

+105. In Folger Adam Security, Inc. v.
 DeMatteis/MacGregor, 209 F.3d 252 (3d Cir.
 2000), the Third Circuit ruled that "[d]ue process requires 'notice reasonably calculated, under all the circumstances, to apprize interested parties of the pendency of the action and afford them an opportunity to present their objections."
-209 F.3d at 265 (citations omitted). - 89.
-The Debtors' proposed solicitation procedures will not provide notice to the Related Parties that is "reasonably calculated, under all the circumstances, to apprize [them] of the pendency of the action and afford them an opportunity to present their objections" to having Third-Party Releases extracted from them.
+209 F.3d at 265 (citations omitted).

+that is "reasonably calculated, under all the circumstances, to apprize [them] of the pendency of the action and afford them an opportunity to present their objections" to having Third-Party Releases extracted from them.
 Id.
-In fact, most (if not all) of the Related Parties will receive no notice at all, because they are not themselves creditors or interest holders of the Debtors.
-Therefore, the Court must deny the Procedures Motion.
+In fact, most (if not all) of the Related Parties received no notice at all, because they are not themselves creditors or interest holders of the Debtors.
+Therefore, the Court should deny final approval of the disclosure statement and deny confirmation of the Combined Plan.
 See Purdue Pharma, 144 S. Ct. at 2086 ("nothing in the bankruptcy code contemplates (much less authorizes)" a non-consensual release of direct claims held by creditors against non-debtor third parties); In re Boy Scouts of America and Delaware BSA, LLC, 642 B.R.
 504, 678 (Bankr.
 D. Del.
-2022) (stating that the Court was unable to find that the twenty-two categories of "Related Releasing Parties" received notice, and because Court had concluded that "a request for opt-out consent must be grounded in adequate notice, it was inconsistent to permit releases from persons who do not receive notice by virtue of creditor (or shareholder) status."); see also Patterson, 636 B.R. at 660 (noting that "[t]he Bankruptcy Court did not order that any notice or opt-out forms be sent to all of the Releasing Parties, including the current and former employees, consultants, accountants or attorneys of Debtors, their affiliates, lenders, creditors or interest holders.").
+2022) (stating that the Court was unable to find that the twenty-two categories of "Related Releasing Parties" received notice, and because Court had concluded that

+"a request for opt-out consent must be grounded in adequate notice, it was inconsistent to permit releases from persons who do not receive notice by virtue of creditor (or shareholder) status"); see also Patterson, 636 B.R. at 660 (noting that "[t]he Bankruptcy Court did not order that any notice or opt-out forms be sent to all of the Releasing Parties, including the current and former employees, consultants, accountants or attorneys of Debtors, their affiliates, lenders, creditors or interest holders").

 IV.
-Miscellaneous Objections to the Proposed Solicitation Procedures
+Miscellaneous Objections to the Combined Plan